Chogha Zanbil: History

-Although construction in the city abruptly ended after Untash-Napirisha's death, the site was not abandoned, but continued to be occupied until it was destroyed by the Assyrian king Ashurbanipal in 640 BC.
+Construction at the site, which included commercial and residential areas, continued after Untash-Napirisha's death with numerous building phases and continued to be occupied until it was destroyed by the Assyrian king Ashurbanipal in about 645 BC.
 Some scholars speculate, based on the large number of temples and sanctuaries at Chogha Zanbil, that Untash-Napirisha attempted to create a new religious center (possibly intended to replace Susa) which would unite the gods of both highland and lowland Elam at one site.

 The ziggurat originally measured 105.2 m on each side and about 53 m in height, in five levels, and was crowned with a temple.
 Mud brick was the basic material of the whole ensemble.
 The ziggurat was given a facing of baked bricks, a number of which have cuneiform characters giving the names of deities in the Elamite and Akkadian languages.
 Though the ziggurat now stands only 24.75 m high, less than half its estimated original height, its state of preservation is unsurpassed.

-The ziggurat is considered to be the best preserved example of the stepped pyramidal monument by UNESCO.
-In 1979, Chogha Zanbil became the first Iranian site to be inscribed on the UNESCO World Heritage List.